For Parents and College Counselors

 - Art and Design applicants are required to submit a portfolio of artwork specific to their chosen major.

-- Explore!
-FIT Pre-college classes, offered during summer and on weekends throughout the year, help students to explore their interests and talents and develop technical skills.
-Check out High School and Middle School Classes.
+Explore!
+FIT Precollege classes, offered during summer and on weekends throughout the year, help students to explore their interests and talents and develop technical skills.

-- Investigate!
-The FIT Web site is an in-depth resource that enables you to review all of our majors and select the one that's right for you.
-Check out FIT for You.
+Investigate!
+This website is an in-depth resource that enables your student to review all of our majors and select the one that's right for them.
+Check out our Program Finder.

-- Attend Fall Open House!
-This is an opportunity to meet faculty and current students, learn about campus life, check out housing and much, much more.
-Registration for Open House is available online in September.
+Attend Fall Open House!
+This is an opportunity to meet faculty and current students, learn about campus life, check out housing, and much, much more.
+Registration for Open House is available in September.

-- Get feedback before applying!
-If you're interested in an art and design major, consider attending a National Portfolio Day (NPD).
-These events provide an opportunity for students to receive feedback on their artwork from a number of art and design schools.
+Get feedback before applying!
+If your student is interested in an art and design major, consider attending a National Portfolio Day (NPD).
+These events provide an opportunity to receive feedback on artwork from a number of schools.
 All students are welcome and the events are free.
-To view upcoming NPD events that FIT will be attending, visit Connect with FIT at National Portfolio Days.
+To view upcoming NPD events that FIT will be attending, visit Connect with FIT.

-- Apply to FIT!
-We use the State University of New York (SUNY) application, interested students can access this through the FIT apply page or the SUNY website.
+Apply to FIT!
+We use the State University of New York (SUNY) application.
+See: How to Apply

 Application Requirements and Deadlines